LuoXishuang0712/pytorch-openpose/README.md

 ## pytorch-openpose

+***

+This is a test version about the [project](https://github.com/Hzzone/pytorch-openpose) be forked.
+In this project, I am trying to speed up the **body recognize algorithm** and make it running both on CPU and GPU.
+In the baseline test, on my test machine (Intel Core i5-10400F and 1x NVIDIA GeForce 3090Ti), the original project processing 99 frames in 280 secs and this test project processing same 99 frams in 49 secs.
+You can simply switch algorithm in src/body.py.
+Although this project is much more faster than original project, it is still much more slower than the original openpose project written by Caffe, so I will still try to optimize it.
+Author: LuoXishuang

+***

 pytorch implementation of [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) including **Body and Hand Pose Estimation**, and the pytorch model is directly converted from [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) caffemodel by [caffemodel2pytorch](https://github.com/vadimkantorov/caffemodel2pytorch).
 You could implement face keypoint detection in the same way if you are interested in.
 Pay attention to that the face keypoint detector was trained using the procedure described in [Simon et al. 2017] for hands.

 openpose detects hand by the result of body pose estimation, please refer to the code of [handDetector.cpp](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/src/openpose/hand/handDetector.cpp).